 Twitter has improved their platform and is better at explaining how to use their app.
 Still, let’s not forget that most people won’t search and start conversations on their own.

-Look, Twitter marketing is very straight forward.
+Look, Twitter marketing is straightforward.
 You search for topics you are interested in and then you tweet to people.
 Simple, right?

 Let’s get started.